jakeru/dns_glesys.acme.sh/README.md

 Remember to also give your own IP address access to use this token.

-Put the script dns_gleys.sh (or make a symlink) in the directory dnsapi which you should found in the acme.sh directory (after you have downloaded it).
+Put the script dns_gleys.sh (or make a symlink) in the directory dnsapi which you should find in the acme.sh directory (after you have downloaded it).

 Run acme.sh like this: